nroi/scruffy/README.md

 require pacman/libalpm and therefore cannot be installed (without much effort) on alternative Linux distros.

-In particular, the docker image of [Flexo](https://github.com/nroi/flexo), which is currently based on Debian, will be using this tool in the future.
+In particular, the docker image of [Flexo](https://github.com/nroi/flexo), which is currently based on Debian, uses this tool.

 ## Build

-Cargo is required to build the tool:
+Cargo is required to build scruffy:

 ```
 cargo build --release